WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### Who did you help this week?

 * GA and I worked on GitHub together
+  * KW: Great!

+KW: AND you taught folks in the lab about epilepsy!!

 #### Who helped you this week?

 * KW helped me contact SD
+  * KW: Fingers crossed he has time to reply :crossed_fingers:
 * Lab members offered helpful feedback on my project during lab meeting

 #### What did you achieve?